cfpb/design-system/docs/pages/banners.md

 title: Banner (notification)
 description: Banner notifications communicate high-priority information about the state or status of page content.
-Banner notifications are positioned at the top of the page and span the full width.
+Banner notifications are positioned at the top of the page content area and span the full width.
 When used on a webpage, banner notifications inform users of important information that is not specific to an immediate task.
 use_cases: Use the banner notification to communicate important information about the state or status of page content or to highlight high-priority system or product level information that is not related to a specific task.
 Use the